RitaDee/my-portfolio/README.md

 - **Home**: A brief introduction with a profile picture.
-- **Projects**: Showcase of my portfolio projects with descriptions and links.
+- **Projects**: Showcase my portfolio projects with descriptions and links.
 - **Skills**: Display of my technical skills and competencies.
 - **Contact**: A contact form to get in touch with me.
 - **Responsive Design**: The website is designed to be responsive and accessible on various devices.